catherineisonline/travel-with-catherine/README.md

 ## Introduction

 "Travel With Catherine" is a project where I share my love for traveling and my photography portfolio.
-It contains images from various travel destinations around the world that I have captured during my travels.
+It contains images from various travel destinations that I have captured during my travels.
 The project is built using [React](https://reactjs.org/)

 ## Gallery